tillitis/dev-tillitis/hugo/content/hw/_index.md

 ## Touch Sensor

-The hardware core provides an interface to the touch sensor on the TKey device.
-The touch sensor can share touch events with the core, firmware, and applications.
+The touch_sense core provides an interface to the touch sensor on the TKey device.
+Using the core, the firmware as well as applications can get information about touch events and manage detection of events.

+It is recommended to start handling touch events by acknowledging any stray event before signalling to the user that a touch event is expected, and then start waiting for the event.

 ## TK1